I Am A Bastard

 In 2000, I sat in an obstetrician’s office describing my family history as a predictor of my health and, by extension, my daughter before she came out of the womb.
 When my father, Roy, was in his 30s, he had heart attacks.
 As a kid I thought he was an old man when his heart attacked him.
 He was 37.
 I said this when I was 32.
 At that moment, I realized that I had a genetic egg timer ready to go off.
 If health histories predict one’s health, I was going to keel over while hanging out with my 4 year old kid.
 I was going to leave my kid and her mother before I got to see my kid grow up.
 That was going to be icing on the cake of genetic predisposition from Roy.
 His genes were going to rob me of a happy life with my little girl.

 Roy was a piece of work.
 As a teenager, he stole cars-- so many so that he was put into a maximum security prison in Nova Scotia.
 The criminal record dogged him and forced him to work crappy jobs that would accept a criminal low life.
 For some reason, my Mom married him.
-They had me.
+According to the mythology I lived under, they had me.
 They had my sister in 1970.
 My father started to run away from us, go home to his own mommy in Nova Scotia, then come back.
 And repeat.
 He did this seven times.
 I kept track by taking my age and subtracting one.
 That’s how a 4-year old and 5-year old and 6-year old and 7-year old me kept track.
 Every time he left, our family was financially ruined.
 Get financially decimated several times over and it leaves one anxious.
 Every time, we were left nearly ruined, my Mom’s friends and family leapt to our aid.
 It diminished my trust of men, especially father figures.
 When he was here, life was an awkward nuclear normal.
 I didn’t have a connection to this man.
 While he was here, he took the opportunity to sleep around on my Mom: with some of her friends and with other people he picked up along the way.

 By 1977, my Mom successfully procured a divorce.
 Because Roy was so hard to find, it was impossible for him to mount any sort of defense or make custody demands.
 He was also able to duck out of any child support.
 At least he was quarantined from our lives.
 He did pop back in special episodes.
 In 1980, he showed up to visit family.
 In 1984, he thought his daughter wanted him back in her life, so came back again.
 When he arrived, he discovered that she was lying.
 It sucks to be lied to.